-Traditionally (back in the good old days many moons ago) they didn’t have just one kind of bone, Bone Broth is peasant food - scraps from this and that boiled together to make a flavoursome Broth.
-So following tradition and my heritage we mix and the outcome is like no other Bone Broth on the market.
+Traditionally (back in the good old days many moons ago), they didn’t have just one kind of bone, Bone Broth is peasant food - scraps from this and that boiled together to make a flavoursome Broth.
+So following tradition and my heritage, we mix bones and the outcome is like no other Bone Broth on the market.

 8. Are all our ingredients Organic?